-- 13. Path A HVAC Grading shall not be used until an Effective Date has been defined by RESNET for ANSI / RESNET / ACCA Std.
-310. Path A HVAC Grading shall then use ANSI / RESNET / ACCA Std.
-310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the Effective Date and Transition Period End Date defined by RESNET.
-RESNET interpretations of Standard 310 shall also be followed. - 14.
-The Rater may define the 'permit date' as either the date that the permit was issued or the date of the contract on the home.
+- 14. The Rater may define the 'permit date' as either the date that the permit was issued or the date of the contract on the home.
 In cases where permit or contract dates are not available, Providers have discretion to estimate permit dates based on other construction schedule factors.
 These assumptions should be both defensible and documented. - 15.
-Homes certified under Rev. 10 of the program requirements are permitted to use either Rev. 08, 09, or 10 of the National HVAC Design Report.
+Homes certified under Rev. 11 of the program requirements are permitted to use either Rev. 08, 09, 10, or 11 of the National HVAC Design Report.